Can you imagine having personal training sessions with one of the world’s leading authorities?

 Think any of the above scenarios listed above are tantalizing?
 I’ll do you one better!

 What if you were able to be the apprentice of the wisest man who ever lived?
 Personal, daily discipleship with someone so smart and clever that he actually knows you better than you know yourself…someone who has literally known you all of his life and knows exactly what makes you tick?
 What if you could sit at the feet of the master of all things?
-Someone who is more dedicated to being there for you than any best friend on earth could be?
+Someone more dedicated to being there for you than any best friend on earth could be?
 Someone with guaranteed answers to any of the vast multitude of questions that life will throw at you, where you would be prepared for the lowest of lows?
 Someone who is literally the author of life?
 Someone who knows exactly how your life will transpire and promises to be there every step of the way with you?
-Someone who is infinitely more reliable than any life coach, self-help guru, financial adviser or so-called expert out there?
+Someone who is infinitely more reliable than any life coach, self-help guru, financial adviser, or so-called expert out there?

 You can pretty much conclude that I’m referring to God, and you are correct.
-We Christians have the benefit of sitting at the feet of Jesus Christ and have the supreme privilege of submitting ourselves to His Lordship, His direction and His wisdom.
+We Christians have the benefit of sitting at the feet of Jesus Christ and have the supreme privilege of submitting ourselves to His Lordship, His direction, and His wisdom.

 Now, would we turn down personal, one-on-one time with Him on a daily basis?
 The sad fact is, millions of Christians (I can include myself in years past) do this every day.
-We get up, spend an absurd number of hours on our smartphones, binge-watch too much Netflix, and then cram work, family, exercise, shopping and everything else in our regular grind with not a minute to spare by the time our heads hit our pillows, all while setting aside zero time for the One whom we claim we’re a follower of.
+We get up, spend an absurd number of hours on our smartphones, binge-watch too much Netflix or Disney+, and then cram work, family, exercise, shopping, and everything else in our regular grind with not a minute to spare by the time our heads hit our pillows, all while setting aside zero time for the One whom we claim we’re a follower of.
 How can we proclaim, “Lord, Lord!”
 (Matthew 7:21-23) if we don’t seek Him?